Lindsey Vonn left limping after crash in final downhill race before Milan Cortina Olympics

 Vonn was also planning on racing a super-G in Crans-Montana on Saturday in what would have been her final race before the Games.

+Wiles barely could make the tight final left-hand turn that had tricked Monsen.

-Romane Miradoli of France, who did complete her run, said visibility was an issue, with snow falling.
+Romane Miradoli of France, who did complete her run as the second to start, said visibility was an issue, with snow falling.

 “You can’t see,” Miradoli said, ”and it’s bumpy everywhere.”